kellnerd/gsoc-proposal/README.md

 ## Existing Infrastructure

-Infrastructure to import entities into BookBrainz had already developed in a previous GSoC project from 2018 [^blog-2018].
+Infrastructure to import entities into BookBrainz had already been developed in a previous GSoC project from 2018 [^blog-2018].
 The architecture consists of two separate types of services which are connected by a [RabbitMQ] messaging queue which acts as a processing queue:

 1. **Producer**: Extracts external entities from a database dump (or an API) and emits parsed entities which are inserted into the queue.